10 Famous Belgian Foods You Have to Try in Belgium

 These locations not only offer opportunities to taste different varieties of chocolate but also provide insights into the fascinating process of making chocolate.

-Belgian waffles are famous worldwide for their light, fluffy texture and delicious flavor.
+Belgian waffles are renowned worldwide for their light, fluffy texture and delicious flavor.
 There are two main types of Belgian waffles:

 Brussels Waffles